dclaxto1/CryptoClustering/README.md

 # CryptoClustering
-PUse Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes
+Use Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes